Axway/open-banking-docs/content/en/docs/Configuration/portal.md

 ## Administror interface

-The portal adminstration interface is avaible on `https://<portal-address>/administrator` It allows multiple admin actions:
+The portal adminstration interface is available on `https://developer-portal.<domain-name>/administrator` It allows multiple admin actions:

 * general configuration